YuhaoT/CS640_AI_Final_Project/README.md

     - Corss Entropy Loss
     - add drop out layer

+### Flair prediction on age "Age_flair.ipynb"
+Based on bert, we put the data into flair.
+The accuracy is 0.55 which is lower than 0.56(LR)

 ## Race Prediction on Profile image:
 Created the `race_prediction_image` folder, including all related files.
 All .ipynb files need to run outside the folder.